maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Teacher's Answer ###  {#Teacher_Ans}

-**This field is compulsory.** Every interaction element must have an answer, although this answer is not necessarily the unique correct answer.
+**This field is compulsory.** Every input must have an answer, although this answer is not necessarily the unique correct answer.
 This value will be available as a question variable named `tans`**`n`** (where **`n`** is 1, 2, ...)

 ### Box Size ### {#Box_Size}